 - You can reduce the impacts of earthquakes by making sure objects that can fall, damage and hurt are either placed somewhere else, or fixed and fastened. - Make and practise your emergency plan, have a grab bag and emergency supplies. - Drop, Cover and Hold is the right action to take during an earthquake.
 It stops you being knocked over, makes you a smaller target for falling and flying objects, and protects your head, neck and vital organs. - Practise Drop, Cover and Hold at least twice a year.
 You can do this when the clocks change for daylight savings and take part in New Zealand's annual ShakeOut drill. - In a major earthquake, masonry and glass falls off buildings and into the streets.
 If you are inside, Drop, Cover and Hold do not run outside or you risk getting hit by falling bricks or concrete and glass. - If you are outside, move away from buildings, trees, streetlights, and power lines, then Drop, Cover and Hold.
 Stay there until the shaking stops. - It is important to recognise the natural warning signs of a tsunami and remember, if an earthquake is Long or Strong, Get Gone. - Expect aftershocks.
 Each time you feel one, drop, cover, and hold.
+Aftershocks can occur minutes, days, weeks, months and years following an earthquake.

-For more information visit:naturalhazards.govt.nzgetready.govt.nz
+For more information visit: naturalhazards.govt.nz/ getready.govt.nz